jtobinart/CircuitPython_CLUE_Cutebot/README.md

 # CLUE-Cutebot-CircuitPython
-This is a higher level library to allow Adafruit's [CLUE](https://www.adafruit.com/product/4500) and ElecFreak's micro:bit Smart [Cutebot](https://www.elecfreaks.com/micro-bit-smart-cutebot.html) to cummunicate while maintaing all the functionality of the CLUE, except for touch features.
-I am a teacher of young learns and as such the code was perposefully left simple so I can use it with them.
+This is a higher level library to allow Adafruit's [CLUE](https://www.adafruit.com/product/4500) and ElecFreak's micro:bit Smart [Cutebot](https://www.elecfreaks.com/micro-bit-smart-cutebot.html) to communicate while maintaining all the functionality of the CLUE, except for touch features.
+I am a teacher of young learns and as such the code was purposefully left simple so I can use it with them.
 There is also a comment on nearly every line to help explain to my students what each line is doing.

 ## Dependencies
 This library depends on: